Transitional Care Unit

 The Transitional Care Unit of Joint Township Hospital is Medicare certified and state licensed for skilled nursing care.
-Residents must meet the Medicare definition of skilled care.
+The TCU follows Medicare guidelines for possible admission.
 They must have been a patient in the hospital for three days and require the care of a licensed professional (such as a R.N.).
-The resident must require skilled services such as intravenous therapy (IV’s), sterile dressing changes, skilled observation, or rehabilitative services from licensed physical, occupational or speech therapists.
+The resident normally requires skilled services such as intravenous therapy (IV’s), sterile dressing changes, skilled observation, or rehabilitative services from licensed physical, occupational or speech therapists.

 Joint Township Hospital Transitional Care Unit does not discriminate against persons on the basis of race, color, national origin, sex, handicaps or age.

 Resident Centered Care